-A. Foreseeable Leave

-- 1. Unpaid leave: An employee must give 30 days' notice if the leave is foreseeable and unpaid.
+- A. Foreseeable Leave - 1.
+Unpaid leave: An employee must give 30 days' notice if the leave is foreseeable and unpaid.
 The request for leave must be accompanied by the "Employee Leave Request Form" furnished by the Human Resources Director.
-If the employee fails to give 30 days' notice without having a reasonable excuse for the delay, the leave will be denied until 30 days after the employee provides the notice. - 2.
-Paid leave: The notice period for a foreseeable paid leave is the same which the employee is required to give to use vacation, sick leave or whatever applicable paid benefit time the employee requests, and is determined either by the Village Personnel Policy Manual, a departmental or Village-wide procedure, or the relevant section of a collective bargaining agreement applicable to that employee.
+If the employee fails to give 30 days' notice without having a reasonable excuse for the delay, the leave will be denied until 30 days after the employee provides the notice.

+2. Paid leave: The notice period for a foreseeable paid leave is the same which the employee is required to give to use vacation, sick leave or whatever applicable paid benefit time the employee requests, and is determined either by the Village Personnel Policies and Procedures, or a departmental or Village-wide procedure.
 The substitution of paid leave for the otherwise unpaid leave provided by the FMLA is described below.